AndrusAsumets/supershy-client/README.md

 ```
 # .env
-PROXY_INTERVAL_SEC=how often you would like to recycle the exit nodes in seconds, defaults to 1800.
+PROXY_RECYCLE_INTERVAL_SEC=how often you would like to recycle the exit nodes in seconds, defaults to 1800.

 SSH_PORT_RANGE=colon separated [from:to] range of numbers for a random selection, overrides SSH_PORT if set.